 The program has been a great success and it has seen a huge demand from individual buyers wishing to have access to products being sold through the program.

-As a gesture of goodwill, the leadership of BACCI and EACC decided to launch an online Etsy shop to cater for European buyers mainly from United Kingdom, France, Germany, Ireland, Italy and Scandinavian countries on the occasion of the upcoming Eid Ul Adha in Auguest 2019.
+As a gesture of goodwill, the leadership of BACCI and EACC decided to launch an online Etsy shop to cater for European buyers mainly from United Kingdom, France, Germany, Ireland, Italy and Scandinavian countries.

 The online shop will list limited edition products and will act as a pilot for the much bigger online marketplace that is currently being planned to serve the entire western world.